 Will I get the full amount back?

-Not everything as there’s a standard deductible charge of 10% or more, which is dependent on the customer’s credit rating.
+Not everything as there’s a standard deductible charge of 10%.
 We aim to pay you within five working days once your claim has been approved.

 Can I claim for late payments?